nkleinbo/loreta/README.md

 Nanopore T-DNA Analysis Tool
 ============================

-This tool extracts reads containing T-DNA out of a full genome sequencing run of Oxford Nanopore data.
+This tool extracts reads containing T-DNA out of a full genome sequencing run of Oxford Nanopore Technologies (ONT) data.
 It performs basically the following steps:
 - BLAST all reads vs. T-DNA sequences of interest
 - run an assembly using canu with these reads
 - annotate the resulting contigs using the reference sequence of the host species
-- annotate all reads as well
+- annotate features in all reads
-- if available, you can search for insertions in a finished complete genome assembly (see Example call)
+- if available, you can search for insertions in a complete genome assembly (see 'Example call')
-- create a summary html page with png images showing the annotation
+- create a summary HTML page with PNG images showing the annotation

 These results can then be inspected.
 For simple T-DNA insertions, the insertions are usually fully explained by the assembly and/or individual reads.
 Difficult cases might be harder to interpret, for example inverted T-DNA repeats.
 One repeat is usually of good quality (the downstream one), the other of bad quality.
 In order to resolve these cases, reads running in both directions need to be identified.